tikv/rfcs/text/2018-10-15-batch-client-messages.md

 TiKV gets CPU usage of gRPC threads by reading `/proc/<tikv-pid>/tasks/<grpc-tid>`, which is only avaliable on Linux.
-If gRPC CPU usage is greater than 80% in last 1 seconds, TiKV can tell clients it's overload.
+If gRPC CPU usage is greater than 80% in last 1 seconds, TiKV can tell clients it's overloaded.

-However it's not available on other operating systems.
-In these cases TiKV will never tell clients it's overload, which means `transport_layer_load` will be 0.
+However, this function is not available on other operating systems, in which case TiKV will never tell clients it's overloaded, which means `transport_layer_load` will be 0.

 ## Drawbacks

-As you can see we introduce a *wait algorithm* in TiDB, which must cause a higher latency when the algorithm works.
-However a bigger batch means less syscalls, and then less cost on network.
+As you can see the *wait algorithm* we introduce in TiDB will surely cause a higher latency when the algorithm works.
+However, a bigger batch means less syscalls, and then less cost on network.
 So we must choose the *threshold* carefully to avoid potential performance drops.